-Social Enquiry 1 offers an introduction to the discipline of Sociology, which represents the study of people and cultures in industrial societies.
+The Sociological Gaze: Theory and Concepts offers an introduction to the discipline of Sociology, which represents the study of people and cultures.
 This course begins by exploring historical changes in social, political and economic arrangements of cultural groups which provides a basis for understanding sociological approaches.
 It will examine the impact of social structure, roles, social functions, social inequality and class, on people's lives as well as what people do when they are interacting on a face-to-face level.
 Students will learn to develop a sociological imagination to enable them to view society and culture in a way that challenges the taken-for-granted, or commonsense, view of the world.
-This is an enabling course which provides students with techniques and strategies to prepare them for tertiary study by learning to take a scientific approach to examining social life in contemporary society.
+This is an enabling course which provides students with techniques and strategies to prepare them for tertiary study by learning to take a social science approach to examining social life in contemporary society.

-1. Competence in academic research, referencing and essay writing skills
+1. Develop academic research, referencing and essay writing skills

-2. examine social issues in a scientific way and through these means the student will learn to take an analytical approach to the study of institutions and social structures which exist in everyday life.
+2. Be able to examine social issues in a social scientific way.
+Through these means the student will learn to take an analytical approach to the study of institutions and social structures which exist in everyday life.

-3. learn library research skills, how to take lecture notes, plan, write and edit an essay
+3. Learn library research skills, how to plan, write and edit an essay.

-4. including the ability to work effectively in groups as well as independently; meeting course requirements and deadlines; learning to articulate ideas, both orally and in written form, and to develop problem solving skills.
+4. Gain the ability to work effectively in groups as well as independently; meet course requirements and deadlines; learn to articulate ideas, and to develop problem solving skills.

 - Sociological concepts